Gonorrhoea

 A definitive diagnosis of gonorrhoea is established by detecting N. gonorrhoeae in a clinical specimen by culture or by NAAT.

-• If there is a discharge, take a urethral swab of the discharge for smear and transport charcoal (black) or non-charcoal (clear) agar gel transport medium for culture and sensitivity.
+• If there is a penile urethral discharge, take a swab of the discharge for smear and transport charcoal (black) or non-charcoal (clear) agar gel transport medium for culture and sensitivity.
 Collect first void urine (FVU) for NAAT.
 If the patient is unable to pass urine, collect a dry urethral swab of the discharge for NAAT (no transport medium).

 • Detecting Gram-negative intracellular diplococci in a urethral smear is a reliable indicator of gonorrhoea, but the absence of diplococci does not exclude the diagnosis.
 For these reasons, always collect samples for culture and NAAT.